More than Fair...

 • Agriculture - 14 total ribbons (13 blue, 1 red)

-The real winners of this competition are those who learned how to grow these beauties while volunteering in the gardens and also those who get to eat them later at the Food Banks or the Port Townsend Schools.
-Our grateful thank you to everyone who keeps this community growing!
+The real winners of this competition are those who learned how to grow these beauties while volunteering in the gardens and also those who get to eat them later at the Food Banks, the Port Townsend Schools, below at the St. John's Episcopal Church Soup Kitchen.
+Below is the Grange Garden's red cabbage winner that later became soup at the kitchen.

 • Slide title